More About CHEF_MEG

 My boys love this overstuffed burrito--and they need both hands to eat it.
 Beefy and packed with veggies, it's a quick weeknight dinner

-Not only does this recipe have only five ingredients (plus pepper), but it also requires almost no cleanup!
+Not only does this recipe have only six simple ingredients, but it also requires almost no cleanup!
 Cooking in parchment seals in flavor and moisture without any added fat.

 If you like jalapeno poppers, you'll love this recipe!
 The spicy pepper mellows out a bit as it cooks.